-Dance classes are held year-round at Hochstein School of Music & Dance and at schools to expand access to the arts.
-Community performances contribute to youth changing the mindset from being at-risk to becoming ambassadors as young professional artists while educating the community.
+Dance classes are held year-round now at our new location 1 East Ave and at schools to expand access to the arts.
+Community performances contribute to youth changing their mindset from being at-risk to becoming ambassadors as young professional artists while educating the community.
 Folkloric and contemporary costumes promote Latin cultural awareness and history.
 Youth may qualify to earn a stipend as paid senior members/peer instructors; learning financial literacy skills along the way.
-All are exposed to career options including costuming, staging, choreography.
+All are exposed to career options including costuming, staging, choreography, and education.

-Borinquen Dance Theatre has performed for a diverse set of audiences across the USA and Canada – including in last year’s acclaimed San Diego International Fringe Festival, and several Mayor's Inaugurations in Rochester.
-This award-winning program provides structure and standards of excellence through dance as a basis for Latino youth and others to become self-reliant young adults; avoiding the pitfalls of obesity, teen pregnancy, school suspensions, substance abuse and other serious issues.
-Nydia Padilla Rodriguez, BDT Founder & Artistic Director and original member of Garth Fagan Dance, has received recognition for her work with BDT and other community service initiatives to help youth succeed in school and life.
-These recognitions include the NY State Senate Women of Distinction Award (2022); Nazareth College’s Woerner Kollmorgen Award for Community Service (2017); Brockport State University’s Hall of Heritage Alumni Award (2018); and most recently Rochester Business Journal’s 40 “Women of Excellence” (2019).
+Borinquen Dance Theatre has performed for a diverse set of audiences across the USA and Canada – including the acclaimed San Diego International Fringe Festival, and several Mayor's Inaugurations in Rochester.
+This award-winning program provides structure and standards of excellence through dance as a basis for Latino youth and others to become self-reliant young adults; avoiding the pitfalls of obesity, teen pregnancy, school suspensions, substance abuse, and other serious issues.
+Nydia Padilla Rodriguez, BDT Founder & Artistic Director and original member of Garth Fagan Bottom of the Bucket, has received recognition for her work with BDT and other community service initiatives to help youth succeed in school and life.
+These recognitions include the NY State Senate Women of Distinction Award (2022); Nazareth College’s Woerner Kollmorgen Award for Community Service (2017); Brockport State University’s Hall of Heritage Alumni Award (2018); and Rochester Business Journal’s 40 “Women of Excellence” (2019).

-BDT celebrates its 39th anniversary as a multicultural arts-based community resource in April 2020.
+BDT celebrated its 40th anniversary as a multicultural arts-based community resource in November 2021.